hwdsl2/setup-ipsec-vpn/docs/clients.md

-﻿## Configure IPsec/L2TP VPN Clients
+﻿# Configure IPsec/L2TP VPN Clients

 *Read this in other languages: [English](clients.md), [简体中文](clients-zh.md).*

-*To connect using IPsec/XAuth mode, see: [Configure IPsec/XAuth VPN Clients](clients-xauth.md)*
+*Note: You may also connect using [IPsec/XAuth mode](clients-xauth.md), or set up [IKEv2](ikev2-howto.md).*

 After <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">setting up your own VPN server</a>, follow these steps to configure your devices.
 IPsec/L2TP is natively supported by Android, iOS, OS X, and Windows.
 There is no additional software to install.
 Setup should only take a few minutes.
 In case you are unable to connect, first check to make sure the VPN credentials were entered correctly.

-You may also refer to this alternative <a href="https://usefulpcguide.com/17318/create-your-own-vpn/" target="_blank">setup guide with images</a> by Tony Tran.
+An alternative <a href="https://usefulpcguide.com/17318/create-your-own-vpn/" target="_blank">setup guide</a> with images is available, written by Tony Tran.

 ---
 * Platforms